Counseling Education

 Greenville's City Hall has had multiple locations since the first in 1879, including the Old Greenville City Hall, which served in that capacity from 1938 to 1973.
 In March 2023, the city announced plans to sell its current building and move City Hall to the Bowater Building along the Reedy River in Falls Park.

-The Greenville Police Department was established in 1845 as the Greenville Police Force.
-By 1876 the Greenville Police Force became the Greenville Police Department.
-In 1976 the Greenville Police Department moved into the Greenville County Law Enforcement Center with the Greenville County Sheriff's Department.
+The Greenville Police Force was established in 1845.
+By 1876 it became the Greenville Police Department.
+In 1976 the department moved into the Greenville County Law Enforcement Center with the Greenville County Sheriff's Department.
 The Greenville Police Department serves Greenville with around 241 employees with 199 sworn officers.[100]

 In addition to public schools, Greenville County has a number of private and religious schools, including St Mary's Catholic School (founded in 1900), Camperdown Academy (for students with learning disabilities),[104] Hidden Treasure Christian School (a school for students with physical and/or mental disabilities), Christ Church Episcopal School (a college-preparatory Episcopalian school with an American school outside of Germany certified by the Bavarian Ministry of Education),[105] Shannon Forest Christian School (an evangelical Christian school),[106] Saint Joseph's Catholic School, Our Lady of the Rosary Catholic School, St. Anthony's Catholic School, Southside Christian School (established in 1967 by Southside Baptist Church), Hampton Park Christian School,[107] Bob Jones Academy and Elementary School, Carolina Film Institute (a film school founded in 2008), Green Charter (originally one of the Gülen movement schools), and Greenville Classical Academy (a classical Christian school established in 2004).[108]